 As the struggling fainting woman still he held upon his breast,

 Vain his threat and vain entreaty, "Rama!
-Rama!" still she cried,
+Rama!" still

 To the dark and distant forest where her noble lord had hied.

 Then arose the car celestial o'er the hill and wooded vale,

 Like a snake in eagle's talons Sita writhed with piteous wail,

 Dim and dizzy, faint and faltering, still she sent her piercing

 Echoing through the boundless woodlands, pealing to the upper sky!

 "Save me mighty-arm d Lakshman, stainless in thy heart and